 7. Save space with a wall mounted desk

-If you have some extra-wall space in your home but not enough space to put an actual desk, go for a wall-mounted drop down desk, pair with an adjustable chair and modular, freestanding storage and you'll have an instant mini office.
+If you have some extra-wall space in your home but not enough space to put an actual desk, a wall-mounted drop down desk is a great home office idea.
+Pair with an adjustable chair and modular, freestanding storage and you'll have an instant mini office.

 8. Create a workstation with a ladder desk